Orange Wednesday: The End Of An Era

 The telecommunications giant argues that customers’ viewing habits have changed with the advent of Netflix and other streaming services while simultaneously claiming that the popularity of the offer was in significant decline.
+It isn’t a secret that over recent years, online streaming servers like Netflix and Amazon Prime, amongst the free movie streaming sites found on this page, have dominated the industry, meaning that the need for offers like Orange Wednesday has seen a decline in users.
+Why?
+Because people are now able to watch the latest movies from the comfort of their own homes instead.
 Personally, I think corporate gestalt EE is just royally miffed that people simply wouldn’t stop calling it Orange Wednesday despite their, and Kevin Bacon’s, best efforts.

 EE Wednesday?
 It was never going to happen.
 Like all the best brand names, ‘Orange Wednesday’ was conjugated into a verb, a noun and an adjective.
 It became a bit of a national treasure, ingraining itself into the fabric of everyday life and, in the face of soaring ticket prices, providing a welcome opportunity to save a few quid.